 Exit immediately after toll (Exit 9).
-Turn left at end ramp onto Broadway (Rte 9).
-Continue 4 miles to trance on right.

-of en- From Westchester County & Connecticut:
+Turn left at end of ramp onto Broadway (Rte 9).
+Continue 4 miles to entrance on right.
+From Westchester County & Connecticut:

 Cross Westchester Expressway (West), to New York Thruway (North): To Exit 9, last exit before Tappan Zee Bridge.
 Turn left at end of ramp onto Rte 119.
 Turn left at traffic light onto Broadway (Rte 9).
 Continue 4 miles to entrance on right.

-DIRECTIONS TO THE MANHATTAN CAMPUS 66 West 35th Street, New York, NY 10001 (Between 5th and 6th Avenues) 212-615-3300 or 877-MERCY-GO By Bus: All bus lines stop at 34th Street.
+DIRECTIONS TO THE MANHATTAN CAMPUS

+66 West 35th Street, New York, NY 10001

+(Between 5th and 6th Avenues)

+212-615-3300 or 877-MERCY-GO

+By Bus:

+All bus lines stop at 34th Street.
 Take the #5, #6,7,#34 bus to 6th Avenue.
 Walk one block north on 6th Avenue to 35th Street.
+By Subway:

-By Subway: Take the A,B,D,E,F,N,Q,R,V,W,1,2,3,9 to 34th Street.
+Take the A,B,D,E,F,N,Q,R,V,W,1,2,3,9 to 34th Street.
 By Train:

 From Westchester: Take Metro North (Hudson Line) to Grand Central.
 Walk south to 35th Street and then west to 5th Avenue.
 The campus is closer to 6th Avenue.
 From Long Island: Take the Long Island Railroad to Penn Station and walk to 35th Street.
 From New Jersey: Take the PATH to 34th Street and walk to 35th Street.

 By Car:

 From Long Island and Queens: Take the Queens Midtown Tunnel or the 59th Street Bridge to 35th Street and 5th Avenue.
 Make a right hand turn onto 35th Street.
+From the Bronx: Take the Major Deegan North to the Saw Mill River Parkway to the Henry Hudson Highway South.
+The Henry Hudson Parkway turns into the West Side Parkway.
+Exit off the West Side Parkway at 39th Street.
+Take 39th Street to 5th Avenue and make a right to 35th Street.
+The campus is on the left.
 From New Jersey: Take the Lincoln Tunnel to 35th Street.
 From Westchester: Take the Saw Mill River South to the Henry Hudson Parkway.
 Go South to the West Side Highway to West 39th Street.
 Take 39th Street to 5th Avenue and make a right to 35th Street.
 The campus is on the left.

-DIRECTIONS TO THE YORKTOWN CAMPUS

-2651 Strang Boulevard, Yorktown Heights, NY 10598 914-245-6100 or 877-MERCY-GO

-From Westchester County:
+DIRECTIONS TO THE YORKTOWN CAMPUS 2651 Strang Boulevard, Yorktown Heights, NY 10598 914-245-6100 or 877-MERCY-GO From Westchester County:

 Taconic Parkway: To Rte 202/35 East.
 Turn left onto Strang Boulevard.
-Continue to entrance on left Rte 202/35:

-Turn onto Strang Blvd.
+Continue to entrance on left.
+Rte 202/35: Turn onto Strang Blvd.
 Continue to entrance on left.
 From Putnam & Dutchess Counties: